mayu-live/framework/klenod-plan.md

 - 2026-09-06: Added the Klenod `+route.rb` base class and normalized route request value.
 Router configuration tests verify generated handlers inherit from `Mayu::Route`.
+- 2026-09-06: Added a tested adapter from `Klenod::Rack::AssetApp` responses to Mayu Protocol HTTP responses; it will be connected during the development server cutover.